jwbrooks0/T10_Chudnovskiy_Simulation/README.md

 ## Introduction

-The [attached code](https://github.com/jwbrooks0/T10_Chudnovskiy_Simulation/blob/master/t10Model.py) and [Latex writeup](https://github.com/jwbrooks0/T10_Chudnovskiy_Simulation/blob/master/latexWriteup/main.pdf) contains my reproduction of [Chudnovskiy's 2003 tearing mode simulation on the T-10 tokamak](http://iopscience.iop.org/article/10.1088/0029-5515/43/8/307/meta) and also makes use of a [followup T-10 arictle by Ivanov](https://aip.scitation.org/doi/10.1063/1.4897174) to fill in some of the details.
+The [attached code](https://github.com/jwbrooks0/T10_Chudnovskiy_Simulation/blob/master/t10Model.py) and [Latex writeup](https://github.com/jwbrooks0/T10_Chudnovskiy_Simulation/blob/master/latexWriteup/main.pdf) contain my reproduction of [Chudnovskiy's 2003 tearing mode simulation on the T-10 tokamak](http://iopscience.iop.org/article/10.1088/0029-5515/43/8/307/meta) and also makes use of a [followup T-10 arictle by Ivanov](https://aip.scitation.org/doi/10.1063/1.4897174) to fill in some of the details.

 ## Status